 Origins of the Macoun apple

-They were created by Richard Wellington in 1923 at the New York State Agricultural Experiment Station in Geneva.
-They are named after Canadian horticulturalists W. T. Macoun.
+Macoun is a cultivar or apple tree cbred by Richard Wellington in 1923 at the New York State Agricultural Experiment Station in Geneva.
+They are named after Canadian horticulturalist W. T. Macoun.

 “This great apple – the best thing to ever spring from a McIntosh seed – might have conquered the nation ninety years before Honeycrisp if only it had been named something like Purple Haze.
 Instead, it has flown under the radar, filling the baskets of apple insiders while struggling in the market”Apples of Uncommon Character: Heirlooms, Modern Classics, and Little-Known Wonders, by Rowan Jacobsen